Srikari6/bone_detection_classification/README.md

 # bone_detection_classification

-In this paper, we introduce a bone detection and classification method utilizing deep learning methodology.
+In this case, we introduce a bone detection and classification method utilizing deep learning methodology.
 We used three different models namely, MobileNet, and a customvit model, trained them on the bone x-ray images